Zalgar/sensor-api/README.md

 Both applications use the following common dependencies:
 - `actix-web`: For building the web server and handling HTTP requests.
--

-linux_embedded_hal

-: For hardware abstraction layer (HAL) implementations.
+- linux_embedded_hal: For hardware abstraction layer (HAL) implementations.
--

-serde

-: For serializing and deserializing data.
+- serde: For serializing and deserializing data.
--

-chrono

-: For handling date and time.
+- chrono: For handling date and time.